ladjs/lad/Readme.md

 * [Sails][sailsjs] was built in a way that is extremely confusing, as such (and not to be rude) but @niftylettuce [won the first official SailsJS hackathon][won-hackathon] and never used SailsJS again since that one time.
 It locks you into their philosophy with little wiggle room due to the convoluted setup.
 It also uses an [outdated version of Express][outdated-express] with no plans to upgrade.
 It also doesn't use Koa.
 * [Hapi.js][hapijs] simply doesn't do enough for you.
 Input validation and other menial features don't allow you to ship a high-quality MVP.
 It also doesn't use Koa.
 * [Total.js][totaljs] was written from scratch and [is against the Node philosophy][node-philosophy]... just ([look at this file][totaljs-example]).
 It also doesn't use Koa.
-* ... quite really every single framework and boilerplate out there is half-baked and really not great for building stellar MVP's
+* ... honestly every single framework/boilerplate is half-baked and really not great for building stellar MVP's

 There really aren't many decent Node frameworks, so only the above made the list.
 GitHub is full of [pure web app boilerplates][gh-boilerplate], but they really don't do much for you.